NYCOpportunity/growingupnyc-patterns/src/objects/content/content.md

-The content object wraps the content in the page with padding.
+**Source:** `src/objects/content/content`

+The Content object is a wrapper for a mix of content types